MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 If you want to improve the accuracy of the anchor position, add text instructions and an image to the anchor step card in the PC app to encourage operators to scan the object well from all sides.
 Scanning more of the object with the HoloLens allows Guides to place the object anchor more accurately over the real object.

 You can force operators to do better scans by setting a higher **Minimum Scan %** value using the Guides model-driven app.
-This field allows you to override the anchor's built-in minimum scan % required.
+This field allows you to override the anchor's built-in minimum scan percentage required.

 1. Use Guides on the HoloLens to do several practice scans of the object.
+When the object detection mesh turns from blue to green, it's reached the precomputed **Minimum Scan %**.

-Scan it as thoroughly as you would want operators to scan it.
+1. Continue to scan until it's scanned as thoroughly as you would want operators to scan it.

     ![Scan percentage displayed during anchor scan on HoloLens](media/aoa-scan-percentage.png "Scan percentage displayed during anchor scan on HoloLens")

-1. Note the Scan % achieved for each scan and decide on a reasonable minimum number.
+1. Note the **Scan %** achieved for each practice scan and decide on a reasonable minimum number.

-1. In the model-driven app under **Converted 3D Object**, enter the **Minimum Scan %** and select **Save**.
+1. In the model-driven app under **Converted 3D Object**, enter the new **Minimum Scan %** and select **Save**.

 1. Use Guides on the HoloLens and do a test scan to make sure it works well.
 The minimum percentage should be high enough to require operators to scan more of the object, but not too high that it takes too much time or effort to complete.

+   > [!TIP]
+   > Guides only overrides values to increase the minimum scan percentage.
+It precomputes an absolute minimum scan percentage value for each object anchor.
+When scanning on HoloLens, it ignores any minimum scan percentage values set lower than its precomputed value.

 Getting operators to scan the model from more angles improves the accuracy of the object anchor's position, which improves the accuracy of where holograms are shown to each operator.